- In Case of an Emergency

 6. Click the “Submit” button at the bottom of the screen to create your travel registry.

 If you receive an error message, attempt the process in another browser.
 We recommend Explorer, Chrome, or Firefox.

-The exchange documents that are required are listed below and can be found online here.
+The required exchange documents listed below and can be found online.
 The documents are PDFs which must be printed, completed, and then scanned and saved for uploading.